nataliemona/selenium-training/README.md

 2. Create a folder for selenium training and cd into it.

-3. Create a NPM project: `npm init`, use the defaults for everything
+3. Create a NPM project: `npm init`, use the defaults for everything (when prompted to enter a package name, etc)

 4. Install dce-selenium: `npm install dce-selenium`